 Housing is a devolved matter and the Scottish Government has the power to make laws in relation to all aspects of housing.
 See ‘Devolved and reserved matters explained’ on the Scottish Parliament website.

 We will not be refunding any fees paid by you.

 Don’t be put off!
-Make sure that you move to step 3 of the reclaim your fees process and lodge a claim in the small claims court to get your fees back.
+Make sure that you move to step 3 of the reclaim your fees process and lodge a claim in the simple procedure court to get your fees back.

 Blog post by TC Young Solicitors